 Tips for Crossing the Street in Hanoi

-When exploring on a Hanoi, Vietnam walking tour, you do need to consistently pay attention to the surroundings.
+While out exploring, you do need to consistently pay attention to the surroundings.
 When you cross the street, walk slowly and steadily without changing direction or making sudden movements.

 Make eye contact with the drivers of on coming motorbikes and don’t break your stride – they will go around you.
 Sights, sounds and scents will surely vie for your attention, but keep your wits about you!